 What Is Virtual Terminal Payment Processing?

 Virtual terminal payment processing offers a centralised way to process debit and credit card payments anytime, anywhere.
-Virtual terminals function online, eliminating the need to purchase additional software and hardware to accept payments even in a brick-and-mortar store.
+They function online, eliminating the need to purchase additional software and hardware to accept payments, even in a brick-and-mortar store.

 What Is a Virtual Terminal?